 Encrypt files with private client information whether the information is being sent via email or stored on firm systems

-- Although we don’t recommend sending client non-public information via email, we do advise firms to “protect” such information when sending electronically.
+- Although we don’t recommend sending clients non-public information via email, we do advise firms to “protect” such information when sent electronically.
 Unfortunately, hackers can access emails after your server releases them.
-Encrypting non-pubic information in emails ensures it is unreadable during the “transport” phase.
+Encrypting non-public information in emails ensures it is unreadable during the “transport” phase.
 We suggest consulting your IT personnel to learn how to encrypt information in your emails

-Websites that require login information should disable automatically after a certain number of failed login attempts
+Websites that require login information should disabled automatically after a certain number of failed login attempts

 - Allowing infinite password attempts is a huge “no-no”; it allows hackers the opportunity to try a variety of passwords.
 We suggest locking the system after 3 failed attempts.

 - We understand how difficult it would be to try to memorize or store various passwords.
 We recommend appointing a trusted employee as the ‘password protector’.
 This person should keep a log- hidden in a secure location- of the entire firm’s password information for the firm’s many accounts.

 We hope our Big 4 list helps you manage your firm’s cybersecurity efforts.
 Please keep in mind that the above list is just a sampling of the steps firm should consider when implementing their cybersecurity program.

 Check out last year’s Risk Management Update: Cybersecurity – Important Considerations for IAs and BDs.

 For more information on this and other related subjects, please contact us at (619) 278-0020 to schedule a consultation.